yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-strategies-descriptions.md

 ### Liquidity Provider
 - Liquidity Provider is anyone that [deposit](#supply--deposit--stake) tokens in a protocol.
 ### Joint Liquidity Provider
-- Joint [Liquidity Provider](#liquidity-provider) is when your tokens are aggregated with another person's tokens in order to provide liquidity together.
+- Joint [Liquidity Provider](#liquidity-provider) is when your tokens are aggregated with another person's tokens to provide liquidity together.
 ### Liquidity Pool
 - A [Liquidity Pool↗](https://www.coindesk.com/learn/what-are-liquidity-pools/) is a decentralized market for 2 (or more) tokens.
 ### Stable Pool